uwcartlab/webmapping/Chapter06/readme.md

 *   In Lesson 1, we contrast procedural versus object-oriented coding with JavaScript by refactoring some existing, suboptimal code from Chapter 4-5.
 *   In Lesson 2, we refresh our introduction of Leaflet to look at it as a library of classes and use several of these classes to implement UI controls and a temporal legend.
-*   In Lesson 3, we introduce scamaple vector graphics (SVGs)—a graphics format we rely on with D3 in _unit-3_ and use SVG to build an attribute legend for our Leaflet map example.
+*   In Lesson 3, we introduce scalable vector graphics (SVGs)—a graphics format we rely on with D3 in _unit-3_ and use SVG to build an attribute legend for our Leaflet map example.

 After this chapter, you should be able to: